Declarative Probabilistic Logic Programming in Discrete-Continuous Domains

 The method, as sketched here, is in essence the probabilistic inference algorithm Sampo presented in~\citep{zuidbergdosmartires2019exact}.
 The key contribution of IALW, which we discuss in Section~\ref{sec:alw}, is to extend Sampo such that conditional inference with zero probability events is performed correctly.

-Sato's distribution semantics~\citep{sato1995statistical} start from a probability measure over a countable set of facts $\comparisonfacts$, the so-called \emph{basic distribution}, and extends this to a probability measure over the Herbrand interpretations of the full program.
-It is worth noting that the basic distribution is defined independently of the logical rules and that the random variables are mutually marginally independent.
+Sato's distribution semantics~\citep{sato1995statistical} start from a probability measure over a countable set of facts $\comparisonfacts$, the so-called \emph{basic distribution}, which he then extends this to a probability measure over the Herbrand interpretations of the full program.
+It is worth noting that the basic distribution is defined independently of the logical rules and that the random variables are mutually independent.

-In our case, the set $\comparisonfacts$ consists of ground Boolean comparison atoms over the random variables, for which we drop the mutual marginal independence assumption.
-These comparison atoms form an interface between the random variables (represented as terms) and the logical layer (clauses) that reasons about truth values of atoms.
-While~\citet{gutmann2011magic} used the same principle to define the distribution semantics for \dcsty, they did not support negation. \citep{nitti2016probabilistic} extended the fixed point semantics for hybrid probabilistic logic programs (also introduced by \citet{gutmann2011magic}) to stratified programs with negation .
-However, by doing so \citet{nitti2016probabilistic} introduced a procedural element to the semantics.
+In our case, the set $\comparisonfacts$ consists of ground Boolean comparison atoms over the random variables, for which we drop the mutual independence assumption.
+These comparison atoms form an interface between the random variables (represented as terms) and the logical layer (clauses) that reasons about truth values of atoms. \fixed{This is inspired by the work of \citet{gutmann2011magic} and \citet{nitti2016probabilistic} on the \dcsty language.
+We discuss this relationship in more detail in the related work Section~\ref{sec:related} and in Appendix~\ref{sec:dcproblog-dc}. }

 In this section we introduce the syntax and declarative semantics of \dfplpsty -- a probabilistic programming language with a minimal set of built-in predicates and functors.
 We do this in three steps.
 Firstly, we discuss distributional facts and the probability measure over random variables they define (Section~\ref{sec:dist_facts_rand_var}).
 Secondly, we introduce the Boolean comparison atoms that form the interface layer between random variables and a logic program (Section~\ref{sec:boolean_comparison_atoms}).
 Thirdly, we add the logic program itself (Section~\ref{sec:log_cons_bool_comp}).
+Fourht, we discuss practical considerations for constructing sets of distributional facts (Section~\ref{sec:fintiedistdb}).
 An overview table of the notation related to semantics is provided in Appendix~\ref{app:table}.

 \begin{definition}[Reserved Vocabulary] We use the following {\em reserved} vocabulary (built-ins), whose intended meaning is fixed across programs: \begin{itemize} \item a finite set $\distributionfunctors$ of \emph{distribution functors}. \item a finite set $\arithmeticfunctors$ of \emph{arithmetic functors}. \item A finite set $\comparisonpredicates$ of binary \emph{comparison predicates}, \item the binary predicate \predicate{~}{2} (in infix notation). \end{itemize} \end{definition}